alirezazabihi/java-hello-world-maven/README.md

-Simple Java project with Maven and jib that prints Hello World!
+Simple Java project with Maven and jib that prints Hello World! and build and push docker image to dockerhub

 How to compile and run: